Meeting in person

 In the past we have asked individuals to book for Christmas and Easter events, but for a regular Sunday service you will not need to book.

-We are continuing to exercise caution in how we do this, being mindful of the advice of both the government and the Church of England, and doing what we can to keep everyone safe.
+Throughout our services we are continuing to exercise caution, being mindful of the advice of both the government and the Church of England, and are doing what we can to keep everyone safe.

 When we’re meeting in person, our services look a bit different:

 For those of you who regularly attend our services, they are likely to feel and run a little differently.

 We’re altering the format of the services in response to the guidance;

 - congregational singing is unfortunately still not allowed.